Olipet24/engsci_notes/2024-2025/winter/AER373/lectures/Chapter 1.md

 Two types of forces in solid mech: Body forces or surface tractions

 **Body Forces**: arise due to distribution of mass (gravity) or charge (EM) throughout body
-- consequence of volume and distribution of the appropriate physical characteristic throughout that volume
+- function of volume and distribution of the appropriate physical characteristic throughout volume